Katrina McLaughlin

 Particulars

-My research interests centre around parent child interactions and the evaluation of psychosocial interventions aimed at improving outcomes for children and young people.
-Of particular interest is how adversity affects family processes and the impact on familial and child outcomes.
-I am experienced in both quantitative and qualitative methodologies, and have worked on a range of evaluations of interventions, aimed at improving the psychological, social, cognitive and educational outcomes for both parents and children.
+I am also interested in the design, implementation and evaluation of psychosocial interventions aimed at improving outcomes for children and young people.
+I am experienced in both quantitative and qualitative methodologies, and have worked on a range of evaluations aimed at improving the psychological, social, cognitive and educational outcomes for both parents and children.

 Teaching